TUNSA-Space-Robotics/tunsa-sr-teknofest-robotaxi-level-4-autonomous-vehicle/README.md

 ## Introduction

-This project, undertaken for the TEKNOFEST Full-Scale Autonomous Vehicle 2022 Competition by TUNSA Space Robotics, aimed to develop a cutting-edge autonomous vehicle capable of navigating inner-city traffic with level 4 autonomy.
-Leveraging state-of-the-art technologies and methodologies, the project sought to achieve robustness, reliability, and efficiency in autonomous transportation systems.
+This project aimed to develop a cutting-edge autonomous vehicle capable of navigating inner-city traffic with level 4 autonomy.
+Leveraging state-of-the-art technologies and methodologies, the project sought to achieve robustness, reliability, and efficiency in a new type of autonomous transportation system.

 ## Project Scope

-Spanning from March 7, 2022, to May 20, 2022, the project involved a meticulously planned and executed effort led by Elyes Khechine, comprising a multidisciplinary team of 13 members.
-The primary objective was to conceptualize and design a full-scale autonomous robotaxi adhering to stringent traffic regulations.
+Spanning from March 7, 2022, to May 20, 2022, this project was a meticulously planned and executed effort conducted by a team of 12 multi-disciplinary individuals from TUNSA Space Robotics led by Elyes Khechine.
+It was submitted for judgment in the TEKNOFEST Full-Scale Autonomous Vehicle 2022 Competition in which the primary objective was to conceptualize and design a full-scale autonomous robotaxi adhering to stringent traffic regulations.

 The project culminated with a detailed 53-page preliminary design report that was written within a tight 3-week timeframe, outlining the vehicle's architecture, systems, and proposed methodologies.
-We were able to achieve a 70% score in the preliminary round of the TEKNOFEST competition.
+We were able to achieve a high 70% score in the preliminary round of the competition.

 ## Technical Details